-Phase II: a drug or treatment that has shown efficacy in Phase II trials is given to large groups of people to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow the drug or treatment to be used safely.
+Phase III: a drug or treatment that has shown efficacy in Phase II trials is given to large groups of people to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow the drug or treatment to be used safely.

 Useful Information About Clinical Trials

 - Introduction to Clinical Trials